bcgov/aps-infra-platform/documentation/reference/restish-cli.md

 ### Configure the API

-Edit the restish config and add the below "sdx" api shortname details.
+Edit the restish config and add the below `sdxstg` and `sdx` api shortname details.

 ```sh
 restish api edit
 ```

 === "Staging"

+    Staging environment is for service providers to verify the installation of SDX and test new functionality before promoting it to production.

+    > NOTE: There is NO data or service quality in this environment!

     ```json
     {